The Earth Sings Mi Fa Mi: Overview

 The Earth Sings Mi Fa Mi is a concept album, which takes its story and title from Johannes Kepler, a 16th-century astronomer, in a book of his which the band were intrigued by.
-He theorized that the solar system produced tones, such as Venus being a major sixth note, and the Earth as the relative minor sixth note, culminating in the Mi-Fa-Mi scale.
+He theorized that the Solar System produced tones, such as Venus being a major sixth note, and the Earth as the relative minor sixth note, culminating in the Mi-Fa-Mi scale.
 Additionally he pondered on the idea that the Earth "'singing' Mi Fa Mi could truly stand for Misery, Famine, Misery and ultimately, that is the song the Earth and Venus continued to sing.
 Misery, referring to an empty place and Famine, referring to the appetite or thirst for things."
 Bars incorporated his love for astronomer Carl Sagan into the album.

 The record's secondary topic is about a family breakdown; Brown wrote all of the lyrics, in contrast to their debut, where he collaborated on them with Crescenzo and drummer Andrew Cook.
-Musically, the sound of it has been described as arena rock, emo and progressive rock, drawing a comparison to Kid A (2000)-era Radiohead.
+Musically, the sound of it has been described as emo, progressive rock, and arena rock. drawing a comparison to Kid A (2000)-era Radiohead.
 It utilized multi-layered vocals, in addition to call-and-response parts, with the tracks being sung from different perspectives, such as animals (in the track "Smoke and Mirrors), planets and human beings.
 Unlike their debut album, which had Crescenzo handle all of the programming, all of the members contributed programming for their second album, and basted some of the tracks around it.